 - Wash and dry tomatoes.
 Use a skewer to poke a hole through each.

-- Divide garlic gloves and spices among 2 half-pint jars (or one pint jar).
+- Divide garlic cloves and spices between 2 half-pint jars (or 1 pint jar).
 Pack the tomatoes into the jar.

 - Combine vinegar, water, salt and sugar in a small saucepan over high heat.
 Bring to a rolling boil, stirring to dissolve the salt.
 Pour the brine over the tomatoes, filling the jar to within 1/2 inch of the top.
 (You might not use all the brine.)
 Gently tap the jar against the counter a few times to remove all the air bubbles.
 Top off with more pickling brine if necessary.
 Close the jar and tighten the lid.